HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 }}

-The way preloading all our requests negates the impact of the attribute, a similar problem occurs when we try to optimise and compress some resource that doesn’t need compression and is already small.
+The way preloading all our requests negates the impact of the resource hint, a similar problem occurs when we try to optimize and compress a resource that doesn’t need compression and is already small.
 It is observed that 90% of uncompressed third party JS resources are &lt; 5 KB, and uncompressed first-party resources less than 10kb are only 8%.

 ### Minification

-When working towards reducing the script parsing time, we tend to focus on all the opportunities to make our code smaller and relevant.
+When working towards reducing the script parsing time, we tend to focus on all the opportunities to make our code smaller and more efficient.
 One such idea is to minify the files and bring down the bytes usage.

 The lighthouse report also [highlights the unminified JS being used](https://web.dev/unminified-javascript/) and lists these unminified files and the opportunities to save.